20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Key takeaway: Giving your customer first-time access to your product/service shows care.
 It also makes them more curious and willing to continue using your product.
 Use invitation emails to better understand your audience.

+Sometimes your customers simply want to be acknowledged and appreciated.
 Thank you emails allow you to show appreciation and increase the value of new subscribers by guiding them on what to do next.
+And, speaking from experience, it makes your customer feel happy, which is always a win.

 reMarkable is the first company to make a real digital paper tablet.
 Plus, they know how to write a thank you email.

-• What attracted us to this email is the conversational language and storytelling, making the email joyful.
+• What attracted me to this email is the conversational language and storytelling, making the email joyful.

 • A combination of text and images makes it visually striking.